Code-Institute-Submissions/iKelvvv-MS1/README.md

 The content should prove why Sir Alex Ferguson is the greatest manager.
 - The content is displayed in a clear and understanding format.
 - The user interface is easy to navigate.
-- The website is responsive on all devices this includes mobile, table and desktop.
+- The website is responsive on all devices this includes mobile, tablet and desktop.
 - To have the ability to contact the creator of the website.

 ### Trends of modern websites: